GFDRR/CCDR-tools/docs/run_ch.md

     align: center
     ---
     ```
 - Hazard tab: select the hazard data (*.tif), the hazard name, the minimum hazard intensity threshold (all values below that will be ignored), and the associated frequency, if any.
-You can also select add more than one layer in case of muultiple return periods.
+You can also select more than one layer in case of multiple return periods.
     ```{figure} images/GUI_CH2.jpg
     ---
     width: 100%